-Our top ten customers generated 63% of our net sales for both fiscal years 2022 and fiscal 2021.
-Two customers individually accounted for 22% and 19%, and 19% and 17% of our total net sales in the fiscal years ended March 31, 2022 and 2021, respectively.
+Our top ten customers generated 66% and 74% of our net sales for fiscal years 2023 and fiscal 2022, respectively.
+Two customers individually accounted for 34% and 6%, and 22% and 19% of our total net sales in the fiscal years ended March 31, 2023 and 2022, respectively.
 Accordingly, the loss of one or more of those customers or a substantial decrease in such customers' purchases from us could result in a material reduction in our revenues and profitability.